Could your symptoms be due to a thyroid imbalance?

-It’s important to know if your hypothyroid symptoms are caused by autoimmunity as dietary factors like avoiding gluten, processed foods and sugar is essential to assist recovery as the gut (leaky gut) is involved with any autoimmune process and needs addressing to help heal it and reduce autoimmune antibodies.
+It’s important to know if your hypothyroid symptoms are caused by autoimmunity as dietary factors like avoiding gluten, some dairy, processed foods and sugar is essential to assist recovery as leaky gut is involved with any autoimmune process and needs addressing to help heal it and reduce autoimmune antibodies.
+Avoiding over consumption of goitrogenic foods (cauliflower, broccoli, cabbage, etc. & especially kale if hypothyroid).
 These pesky little things actually turn your body against itself and actually damage the organ affected, in this case the thyroid gland.

 Along with thyroid supporting nutrients such as selenium (crucial for the conversion of t4 (inactive form to t3 active thyroid hormone form) and often depleted with thyroid imbalances it is one of the essential nutrients to aid recovery.

-Iodine, Zinc, vitamin C, Magnesium etc. are other required nutrients.
+Iodine, Zinc, Magnesium, vitamin C/ E, Tyrosine, Inositol, B vitamins are other required nutrients.

 The ability to lose weight can be affected if you are hypothyroid so make sure that is ruled out.

 Seen in the other diagram is levels of TSH (thyroid stimulating hormone) which is all that is typically ordered in a regular blood test and if within the vast range of 0.5-5.0 considered to be functioning ok by Drs.
-However as Naturopaths we know that anything over 2.0 may indicate a labouring thyroid which definitely needs support with the above nutrients to aid recovery and restore balance.
+However as Naturopaths we know that anything over 2.0 may indicate a labouring thyroid which definitely needs support with the above nutrients/herbs/ dietary & lifestyle changes to aid recovery and restore balance.